Adam-Lechnos/windows-enforcer/README.md

 * Check if the Winget installer and uninstaller input files contain the same package
 * Certificate management files are missing such as 'certificate-refresh-FORCE_renameMe-OFF.txt' or the 'trusted-root-certificates' directory is missing.
   * Files and directories will be re-created with default settings
+* Certificate has been added to the revocation list and will be removed from all clients on their next enforcement run
+  * Missing or corrupt certificate revocation management files and corrective actions.
 *  Ensure input files are properly formatted by replacing correct [POSIX](https://unix.stackexchange.com/questions/153091/how-to-add-a-carriage-return-before-every-newline) carriage returns and removes empty lines
 *  Any certs expiring within 45 days or less
   * Will continue to alert until replaced with a non-expiring cert.
 All cert options should be identical, such as Subject, CN, and SAN.